Madic-/ipxe-docker-compile/README.md

 ## Usage

+Create a copy from docker-compose.example.yml to docker-compose.yml and edit the file to reflect your requirements, e.g. volume locations.

+Create a folder with your custom iPXE configuration, e.g. with name ipxe.local.

 Build docker image and iPXE binaries

     docker-compose up -d --build

-Only (re)build iPXE binaries if docker images already present
+Only (re)build iPXE binaries if the docker image is already present

     docker-compose up -d